 I am a doctoral student in Learning Sciences and Human Development.
 My research interests are in early childhood science learning and family/community leadership and engagement.
 Utilizing participatory design research methods, I am interested in co-creating equitable spaces for families, communities, educators, and researchers to design and implement (and re-design) early learning environments that foster expansive forms of science education.
 I am a research assistant on the Family Leadership Design Collaborative project and the Learning in Places project.
 I am also a mom of two vibrant, amazing girls.

-I am a PhD candidate in Learning Sciences and Human Development.
-I completed my Master’s in Education at the UW in 2012, with a certificate in Education for Environment and Community from IslandWood in 2011.
-I have been an educator in both formal and informal learning settings as a naturalist and field instructor.
-I have also directed and designed environmental education and outdoor-based STEAM learning programs here in Seattle.
-My research focuses on how people learn about science when they are outside.
-More specifically, I am interested in how youth, adults, and families understand and actively make sense of complex ecological phenomena, and the social and cultural influences on this sense making.
+Priya Pugh is a postdoctoral research scientist at the University of Washington Bothell and postdoctoral fellow at the University of Alaska Fairbanks.
+She comes to this project as both an environmental educator and a researcher.
+Priya received a certificate in Education for Environment and Community from IslandWood in 2011, and has directed, designed, and been a field instructor for environmental education and STEAM-focused learning programs here in Seattle.
+Priya’s research focuses on how people learn about science when they are outside.
+More specifically, she studies how youth, adults, and families understand and actively make sense of complex ecological phenomena, and the social and cultural influences on this sense making.

 Maren Neldam is the Youth Education Program Manager at Tilth Alliance.
 She has been working in place-based environmental and food systems education for 10 years, and previously worked in sustainable agriculture and river restoration.
 In her roles at Tilth, she has worked with people of all ages to steward land, grow food, and cook in community.
 This includes leading science-based outdoor education in school gardens and public green spaces, facilitating workshops for teachers and families on sustainable school garden program development and outdoor education, and supporting design and development of school and community gardens.
 She is passionate to learn about complex systems and participate in community driven solutions to environmental and food issues.